builderz-io/v-alpha/README.md

 - Smart Contract
 - MongoDB Entity Store

-### Web Interface
+**Web Interface**

-A client side responsive web app, build with the VCore library and including a Theme and Plugins.
+Modules to connect to distributed ledger technologies and distributed identity mechanisms, and build user interfaces around these technologies.
 All written in plain Javascript.

-**VCore**
+VCore

-A bunch of modules and helper functions to aid the development of user interfaces
+> VCore provides modules to access [Ethereum](https://ethereum.org/) and all [EVM compatible](https://chainid.network/) ledgers, [Symbol](https://nemtech.github.io/) ledgers (by NEM), [3Box](https://3box.io/) identity store and chat, [MongoDB](https://www.mongodb.com/) entity store

-**VTheme**
+VTheme

-A first theme build with VCore.
+> A first theme build with VCore.
+A responsive web app, featuring an intelligent menu, login user flow, mapping and more.

-**VPlugins**
+VPlugins

-A bunch of functionality to create and display content.
-Plugins control the Theme.
+> Modules to create and display content.
+Plugins control what is displayed in the Theme.

-### Smart Contract
+**Smart Contract**

-The VToken smart contract can be setup optionally.
-This is a special kind of token, that has several properties which can be set to the initiators liking.
+The VToken concept cast into a smart contract, which can be setup on Ethereum and EVM-compatible ledgers.
+This is a special kind of token with several customizable properties, which can be set to the initiators liking.

-### MongoDB Entity Store
+**MongoDB Entity Store**

-The MongoDB Entity Store resolves user names to Web3 addresses, when a distributed ledger is used, and also enables token accounts and transactions in VToken format, if no distributed ledger is used (as a simulation of such).
+The MongoDB Entity Store resolves user names to Web3 addresses, when a distributed ledger is used to transact funds but not used for identities.
+This is helpful for testing and exploring user needs.
+This module also enables token accounts and transactions in VToken format, if no distributed ledger is used for transactions either (as a simulation of such).

 ## Documentation